KalinNonchev/WOKO_alert/README.md

 If everything is fine, you should see something like:
 ```
 Still: 2 rooms...
-Sleep for: 6min.
+Sleep for: 3min.
 ```
 Leave the script running in the background.
-The script will update itself every 6 to 12 min and if a new room is available, it will notify you by email.
+The script will update itself every 3 to 6 min and if a new room is available, it will notify you by email.
 Enjoy! \
 **Good luck!**